Skip to main content

 5. Benchmark - Ranking Items

-Under the sixth option called "Benchmark" from the horizontal Report bar, you can look at a Report called Ranking Items.
+Under the option called "Benchmark" from the horizontal Report bar, you can look at a Report called Ranking Items.

 Understanding the Main Types of Analysis that can be performed in Reputation Datasets